rtCamp/Frappe-Manager/docs/guides/fmx.md

 ## Where fmx comes from

-`fmx` is built into the `ghcr.io/rtcamp/frappe-manager-frappe` Docker image - you do not install it separately.
+`fmx` is built into the `ghcr.io/rtcamp/frappe-manager-frappe` Docker image; you do not install it separately.
 Its source code lives at `Docker/frappe/fmx/` inside the Frappe Manager repository.

 It communicates with each supervisor instance through a Unix socket at `/fm-sockets/{service}.sock` inside the container.
 The `fm-sockets` Docker volume is shared between the frappe container and other service containers so they can all be managed through the same interface.